The Scotch Whisky Experience: Creation

-Recent developments
+Modern attraction

-In 2008, the attraction became home to the world's largest collection of Scotch whisky, featuring 3,384 bottles.
+The attraction changed its name to The Scotch Whisky Experience in 2006.
+In 2008, the attraction reached an agreement with Diageo to display what was then the world's largest collection of Scotch whisky, consisting of 3,384 sealed bottles.
 The collection had been built up over 35 years by Brazilian whisky enthusiast Claive Vidiz, who believed it only right that the collection return to its home country.
-The collection is housed in a specially designed glass and marble vault and was opened by then Scottish First Minister, Alex Salmond, in May 2009.
+The collection, renamed the Diageo Claive Vidiz Whisky Collection, is housed in a specially designed glass and marble vault and was opened to the public by First Minister of Scotland Alex Salmond in May 2009.

 The attraction's shop underwent a £1m refurbishment in 2012, to incorporate a host of new features, including an interactive tasting map and touch-screen distillery guide.
 During the same year, the International Spirits Challenge was held at the venue for the first time and it became home to the world's largest bottle of single malt whisky.
+This bottle is no longer on display having been auctioned in 2019.

 In 2013, the attraction celebrated its 25th birthday, which included the launch of an anniversary blend and the unveiling of a one-off commemorative Quaich.
 Amber Restaurant and Whisky Bar – located in the vaults of the attraction – also underwent a refurbishment, unveiling a new bar which offered over 360 different whiskies from across Scotland.

 The attraction's six-year, £7m programme of refurbishments came to an end in 2015 with an upgrade of the building's corporate spaces.

-In January 2023, the attraction began work on a new tour experience.
+In 2018, the attraction acquired a new audio-visual system allowing it to offer tours in British Sign Language and American Sign Language, and show subtitles in Spanish, French, German, Italian, Swedish and Dutch.

+In January 2023, the attraction began work on a new tour experience, designed by Hatto + Partners.
+The attraction's long-running dark ride was removed as part of the project.
+It was replaced by three new areas, named 'Origins', 'The Art of Whisky Making' and 'Maturation', and the design included a Hüttinger kinetic sculpture.
+In total £3 million was spent on the upgrade.
+The new areas opened to the public in November 2023.

+In 2025, the two unicorn sculptures atop the building were restored as part of a conservation project.
+The original horns, made from wood and lead, had been lost; replacements were carved by the attraction's staff.